 - 3-4 tbsp red wine vinegar

-- 1 tsp raw cane sugar
+- 1 tsp organic raw cane sugar

-- 1 tsp GF stone ground mustard
+- 1 tsp gluten-free stone ground mustard

-- Freshly ground black pepper
+- salt & freshly ground black pepper

-- Pour 3-4 tablespoons of the bacon fat into a pyrex measuring cup.
+Pour 3-4 tablespoons of the bacon fat into a pyrex measuring cup.
 If the bacon fat is still warm, then whisk in the red wine vinegar (1:1 ratio with the fat), sugar and mustard.
 Season with a dash of salt and pepper.
-If the fat is cooler then heat it up in a small saucepan before whisking in the other ingredients.
+If the fat has cooled then reheat it before whisking in the other ingredients.